Iamknownasfesal/alligator/README.md

 Using Programmable Transaction Blocks in Sui, Alligator will be able to aggregate liquidity from various DEXs on the Sui network.
 This will be done by using a pathfinding algorithm to find the best possible trading rates and reduce slippage.

 Contract is only used for splitting amounts & sending back to receiver.
+Backend is not included since time was a bit less, but in the following weeks we want to make the backend and frontend.

 ## How to test it?